JabRef/user-documentation/en/SQLDatabaseMigration.md

 ## Migration

-To migrate your pre-3.6 database into new shared database you will have to follow these steps:
+To migrate your pre-3.6 SQL database into new shared database you have to follow these steps:

 -	Download and install [JabRef 3.5](https://github.com/JabRef/jabref/releases/tag/v3.5)
 -	Open JabRef and goto **File** -> **Import from external SQL database**